therohk/hiberium/README.md

 ### License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache License 2.0.